EOSIO/welcome/docs/30_getting-started-guide/index.md

 For advanced EOSIO installation instructions, see [Installing from Source]().

-## Pre-configured Web Environment
+### Use Pre-configured Web Environment
-To quickly get familiar with the EOSIO development ecosystem, we recommend you follow the local development environment setup pathway.
-However, if you have any system constraints and would like to try the EOSIO environment without the need of binary installation, you can try the following pathways:
+Optionally, you can use a pre-configured web environment as your local development environment without the need of binary installation.
+Use a pre-configured web environmennt if you have system constraints.
+See the following items for more information:

-1. [EOSIO Quickstart Web IDE](30_pre-configured-development-environment): Use the Gitpod pre-configured EOSIO development environment
+* [EOSIO Quickstart Web IDE](30_pre-configured-development-environment): Use the Gitpod pre-configured EOSIO development environment
-2. [The EOSIO Testnet](../70_quick-start-guides): Use the EOSIO Testnet as a testing environment to deploy smart contracts and build blockchain applications on EOSIO.
+* [The EOSIO Testnet](../70_quick-start-guides): Use the EOSIO Testnet as a testing environment to deploy smart contracts and build blockchain applications on EOSIO.

 # Further Reading

 ## Protocols
 In this section we describe the base components and protocols used in the EOSIO platform. `EOSIO Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
 Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.
 Follow this link [Protocol Guides](../60_protocol-guides) to read more about `EOSIO Core.`